US STOCKS-Wall St down on stimulus doubts, Spain debt sale

 The PHLX semiconductor index lost 2.2 percent.

 Volume was light, with about 6.82 billion shares traded on the New York Stock Exchange, the American Stock Exchange and Nasdaq, below last year's daily average of 7.84 billion.
-About four stocks fell for every one that rose.
 (Additional reporting by Doris Frankel; Editing by Padraic Cassidy)